npregiv computes nonparametric estimation of an instrumental

 a numeric scalar that, if supplied, is used for iterated Tikhonov

-rather than numerically solving for alpha
+rather than numerically solving for alpha, when using

 minimum of search range for \(\alpha\), the Tikhonov

-regularization parameter, when using method="Tikhonov"
+regularization parameter, when using method="Tikhonov".

 maximum of search range for \(\alpha\), the Tikhonov

-regularization parameter, when using method="Tikhonov"
+regularization parameter, when using method="Tikhonov".

-the search tolerance for optimize
+the search tolerance for optimize when solving for

 \(\alpha\), the Tikhonov regularization parameter,

-when using method="Tikhonov"
+when using method="Tikhonov".

 a logical value indicating whether to use iterated Tikhonov (one

-iteration) or not when using method="Tikhonov"
+iteration) or not when using method="Tikhonov".

 an integer indicating the number of iterations to conduct when using